benmardana/snakes/README.md

 # Snakes Game

-A card game by Gil Dingle
+A card game by Gil

 Made by benmcgarvey from these things:
 - [Typescript](https://www.typescriptlang.org/)